ubccr/xdmod-ondemand/docs/upgrade.md

 Prior to Open XDMoD 11.0.0, such requests were not counted in XDMoD.
-In 11.0.0, such requests are now counted, and the reverse proxy host and port are preserved in the `modw_ondemand.page_impressions` table (but the host and port are not currently displayed in the XDMoD portal).
+In 11.0.0, such requests are now counted, and the reverse proxy host and port are preserved in the `modw_ondemand.page_impressions` table (but the host and port are not currently displayed in the XDMoD portal; they may be in a future version).

 ### Exclusion of non page impressions